.png)

 No opaque pricing.
 No lockups.
 No dependence on a single manager.
 What we own operates under the most stringent regulatory oversight in the world, providing an added layer of accountability, protection and transparency.

-Our portfolios are also self-healing.
-The strong businesses grow and the weaker ones fall away.
-Over time, they naturally shift toward those creating the most value which captures the best of human ingenuity, constantly evolves, adapts, and compounds.
+Our portfolios are self-healing.
+Strong businesses grow and the weaker ones fall away.
+Over time, a Gg portfolio naturally shifts toward those creating the most value which captures the best of human ingenuity, constantly evolves, adapts... and compounds.

-And it works.
-Producing compounding wealth and rising income, reinvested and directed with purpose.
+Compounding your wealth and providing rising income that is directed with purpose.
 Cash flow that converts wealth into life.
-It funds experiences.
-Supports your family.
-Creates freedom and flexibility.

 In general, we do not advocate for private equity in client portfolios.

-In rare circumstances a direct investment can make sense, with clear visibility, alignment, control, and expertise.
-Allocating capital to a private investment means selling the best businesses on the planet to do it... and that is an extremely high bar.
+In rare circumstances a direct investment with clear visibility, alignment, control, and expertise can make sense.
+But allocating capital to a private investment means selling out of the best businesses on the planet to do it... and that is a high bar.

-Each one seems isolated, a small allocation here, an interesting idea there.
-But the impact compounds.
-Every dollar locked up.
-Every year of deferred cash flow.
-Every added layer of complexity.
-The risk isn't just lower returns.
-It's a worse financial life.
+Each private equity decision seems isolated.
+It’s a small allocation here or an interesting idea there, but the impact compounds.
+Money gets locked up, cash flow is deferred, and each deal adds another layer of complexity.
+The risk isn’t just lower returns, it’s a less free and flexible financial life.